 Just tear out the used pages of notebooks and it’s virtually brand new!
 Also, don’t write the subject material on the front cover of notebooks with permanent marker.
 Instead, write it inside the front cover with pencil, so that each year, you can use the notebook again.
 Reusing material is also a fun to do some DIY projects!
 Create a fun activity with your kids to personalize and rejuvenate used supplies.

-2) What is in your supplies?
+2) What are in your supplies?

 Considering what is in the school supplies you are buying is important for your children as well as the larger global community.
 Since being sustainable is becoming something that more and more consumers care about many companies are advertising percentages of less energy used and less greenhouse gas emissions created for the production of their materials.
 This makes your job easy!

-Some keywords to look for include:
+Some keywords to look for include:y are

 - Biodegradable/ compostable